igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 information directly visible to the path, they do not rely on an external NMS.

-The Explicit Host-to-Network Flow Measurement Techniques described in this document are applicable to any transport-layer protocol.
-The different methods can be used alone or in combination.
+The Explicit Host-to-Network Flow Measurement Techniques described in this document are applicable to any transport-layer protocol connecting a client and a server.
+In this document the client and the server are also referred to as the endpoints of the transport-layer protocol.

+The different methods described in this document can be used alone or in combination.
 Each technique uses few bits and exposes a specific measurement.
 It is assumed that the endpoints are collaborative in the sense of the measurements, indeed both client and server needs to cooperate.

 Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding some dedicated measurement bits to the clear portion